exercism/go/exercises/concept/parsing-log-files/.docs/introduction.md

 Find(All)?(String)?(Submatch)?(Index)?
 ```

-* If `All` is present, the routine matches successive non-overlapping matches of the entire expressions.
+* If `All` is present, the routine matches successive non-overlapping matches of the entire expression.
 * If `String` is present, the argument is a string; otherwise it is a slice of bytes; return values are adjusted as appropriate.
 * If `Submatch` is present, the return value is a slice identifying the successive submatches of the expression.
 * If `Index` is present, matches and submatches are identified by byte index pairs within the input string.